trapeze-project/knowledge-base/README.md

 <dt>?action=dpa</dt>

 <dd>This returns a JSON file with a list of Data Protection
 Agencies.
-If a contry code
+If a country code
 <var>XY</var> (ISO-3166 two-letter code) is given, the DPAs for that country
 are returned (usually just one).
 If a <var>text</var> is given, the DPAs whose names contain that text are returned.
 If neither a country nor a